-- The heat-water relationship is paramount: The more extreme the heat, the more water required.
+- The heat-water relationship is paramount: The more extreme the heat, the more water is required.
 Bring enough water (and containers to hold the water)!
 The amount will depend on exertion, your fitness, your metabolism, and the air temperature.
-Figure at least a quart per hiking hour; For more detailed recommendations, see the National Park Service recommendations for the Grand Canyon..
+Figure at least a quart per hiking hour; For more detailed recommendations, see the National Park Service recommendations for the Grand Canyon.

 - Never walk past a water source without drinking as much as possible and filling water bottles with enough water to get to the next water source.

 - Try to hike in the coolest parts of the day: Early morning and evening are best.
 During the heat of the day, walk slowly and take shade breaks whenever the opportunity presents itself.
 Try to find a comfortably steady pace and avoid over-exerting.